IF equation: a feature extractor for high-concentration time-frequency representation of mixed signals: A review of the IF estimator-based TF post-processing methods

 where the superscript $*$ denotes the complex conjugate.
-It is well known that the STFT can not simultaneously localize a signal in both time and frequency precisely due to the limitation of the Heisenberg uncertainty principle [12], i.e., long windows provide good frequency resolution but poor temporal resolution, whereas short windows increase temporal resolution at the expense of frequency resolution.
+It is known that the STFT can not simultaneously localize a signal in both time and frequency precisely due to the limitation of the Heisenberg uncertainty principle [12], i.e., a long window favors better concentration in frequency but worse temporal localization, while a short window provides good temporal localization but poor frequency resolution.
+To improve the TF localization precision and show good TF readability, the TF post-processing methods [22,24,25,27,42,43] are presented to relocate the TF coefficients into the IF trajectories.

-To address this drawback, the SST-based TF post-processing methods [21,23,24,26,41,42] are developed.
-Here the "post-processing" means that the SST methods make a further operation on the original TF representation, such as STFT and CWT, to relocate the TF coefficients.
-With this regard, a key problem is to know where are the blurred TF points rearranged.
-The ideal one is to relocate the TF points to the true IF curves of the signal analyzed, which leads to the development of IF estimations based on STFT.

 Thanks to G. Thakur and H.T.
-Wu, they develop I. Daubechies's work [21] and give a two-dimensional IF estimator in the TF domain as follows [23]:
+Wu, they develop I. Daubechies's work [22] and give a two-dimensional IF estimator by STFT as follows [24]: